fjadidi2001/DataScienceJourney/README.md

 <br>

 <br>
- I got a 20 score in this lesson.
+ I got a 20 from 20 score in this lesson.